 Approximately six in 10 Gen X respondents worry about maintaining their lifestyle in the future (59%), over half (55%) are unsure where their income will come from as they get older, and 61% find the thought of providing for themselves and their family in the long term “overwhelming.”
 These attitudes indicate this group would benefit from working with a financial professional who could understand their unique financial situation and help create a tailored financial strategy to set them on the right path.

-To better serve your Generation X clients, use our Client Connector tool to identify their unique financial attitudes and behaviors.
-Then download our Client Connector cards as a guide to working with this generation.
+To better serve your Generation X clients, download our Client Connector cards as a guide to working with this generation.

 The Allianz Generations Ahead Study was conducted by Larson Research + Strategy via online survey in May, 2017 with 3,006 U.S. adults ages 20-70 with a minimum household income of $30K+ and was commissioned by Allianz Life Insurance Company of North America.